 - 1.A.
-An appointment without tenure shall be stated to be a term appointment, a probationary appointment, or a preliminary (tenure-track) appointment. - 1.A.I.
+An appointment without tenure shall be made as a term appointment, a preliminary appointment at the rank of lecturer, or a preliminary (tenure-track) appointment at the rank of Assistant Professor, Associate Professor or Full Professor. - 1.A.I.
 A term appointment is one made without expectation of renewal.
 A term appointment may, however, be renewed and a faculty member employed under successive term appointments must in the fifth year of such employment be considered for a preliminary (tenure-track) appointment; in any case successive term appointments must not exceed a period of six years. - 1.A.II.
-A probationary appointment (normally one at the rank of Lecturer) is one made where there is a specific requirement, such as the completion of a doctoral degree or some other required credential or professional designation.
+A preliminary appointment at the rank of Lecturer is one made where there is a specific requirement, such as the completion of a doctoral degree or some other required credential or professional designation.
 Such requirements will be clearly stated in the letter of appointment.
-The length of a probationary appointment shall be from one (1) to a maximum of three (3) years.
-If the requirement is successfully met, a probationary appointment will be succeeded by a preliminary (tenure-track) appointment. - 1.A.III.
+The length of a preliminary appointment as a lecturer shall be from one (1) to a maximum of three (3) years.
+If the requirement is successfully met, the appointment will be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor. - 1.A.III.
 A preliminary (tenure-track) appointment at the rank of Assistant Professor is one made with the expectation that, subject to successful reviews, it will be renewed and at some point succeeded by an appointment with tenure.
 The purpose of a preliminary (tenure-track) appointment is to allow sufficient time to successfully transition to a tenured appointment.
-Normally, renewal of a preliminary appointment shall be for three (3) years and the total time in a preliminary appointment shall not be for more than a total of six (6) years, including any years served on a probationary appointment, exclusive of extensions granted for other reasons, such as parental leave, and not counting periods of unpaid leave, from the date of the preliminary appointment. - 1.A.IV.
-A preliminary (tenure-track) appointment at the rank of Associate Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three years.
-Normally, a preliminary (tenure-track) appointment at the rank of Associate Professor shall not be renewable.
+Normally, an initial preliminary (tenure-track) appointment shall be for three years and renewal of a preliminary (tenure-track) appointment shall be for three (3) years.
+The maximum time in a preliminary (tenure-track) appointment shall not be for more than a total of six (6) years, including any years served on a preliminary appointment at the rank of lecturer, but exclusive of extensions granted for other reasons, such as parental leave, and not counting periods of unpaid leave, from the date of the preliminary (tenure-track) appointment. - 1.A.IV.
+A preliminary (tenure-track) appointment at the rank of Associate Professor or Full Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three years.
+Normally, a preliminary (tenure-track) appointment at the rank of Associate Professor or Full Professor shall not be renewable.
 However, a short extension of not more than six (6) months may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean.